We earn a commission for products purchased through some links in this article.

 Paving the way in monitoring their environmental impact, John Lewis & Partners have developed their new Jeanologica software, which works to measure the use of water, chemicals and energy used in producing denim.
 John Lewis have made a pact to only produce low or medium impact denim, and the AND/OR denim range, which is made from organic cotton and recycled polyester, is some of the best we’ve tried.

 Their vegan trainers flew off the shelves last autumn, and now M&S is back with their most sustainable shoe to date.
 Part of the new Goodmove active collection, the knitted trainer is made from responsibly sourced tencel, which is biodegradable, antibacterial, lightweight and breathable.
 Check out the rest of the collection which features knitwear and outerwear made from recycled polyester – we’re snapping up the gorgeous rib knit cream hoodie which will go with everything from jeans to midi skirts.
-Bonus!
-It’s also available in purple, green and navy.
+What’s more, it is available in purple, green and navy too!

 Happy sustainable shopping!